grafana/grafana/docs/sources/features/datasources/influxdb.md

 # Using InfluxDB in Grafana

-Grafana ships with very feature rich data source plugin for InfluxDB.
-Supporting a feature rich query editor, annotation and templating queries.
+Grafana ships with a very feature rich data source plugin for InfluxDB.
+It supports a feature rich query editor, annotation and templating queries.

 ## Adding the data source